 The teams are observed throughout the day on their team processes – how well they worked together, how they resolved differences of opinion, how they ensured that they kept on track and managed the tasks.
 The teams are also assessed on what they produce (e.g. reports etc.).

-Rural Management Challenges are held in three areas and usually occur during September and October of each year.
+Rural Management Challenges are held in three areas and usually occur during October to November of each year.

 2019 dates are as follows: